a-schild/churchtools-wp-calendarsync/README.md

 - The wp-cron job runs every hour
   - If you wish to trigger it manually, you can install this plugin https://wordpress.org/plugins/wp-crontrol/
+  - You can also see who is associated with the cron job, and will be the owner of the event entries
+- Use a seaparate wordpress user for installing and configuring the plugin.
+This way, the owner of the new events will be that user and you can see who created them

 (c) 2023 Aarboard a.schild@aarboard.ch